CenterForCollectiveLearning/opencracia/README.md

 For example, if `"languages": ["es", "en"]`, it means that the platform is in Spanish and English, and the default language is Spanish.

-Once you set the languages, the files inside the folder "locales/{lang}" (lang = "es" | "en") are used to create all the elements' labels.
+Once you set the languages, the files inside the folder `"locales/{lang}"` (lang = "es" | "en") are used to create all the elements' labels.
+You can change the path of this folder using the variable `"translations"` on `opencracia.config.json`.
 In order to create these files, you can create a .tsv file that will be read to populate the elements' labels on the following format:

 |       key        |        en        |        es        |        pt        |
 |   ------------   |   ------------   |   ------------   |   ------------   |